 We serve our clients‘ communication needs by producing technically sound videos with creative content at a reasonable price.
-With twenty years of Edmonton video production experience, we are able to deliver on time and on budget.
+As an Edmonton videographer, David has over twenty years of video production experience and is able to deliver on time and on budget.

 SHOOTING PEOPLE, PLACES & THINGS FOR MONEY SINCE 1997